serlesen/TerrariaClone/README.md

 * Remove commented code
 * Created some utility classes
 * Use enums instead of array of indexes/strings
+* Avoid strings and literal numbers, replaced by enums
 * Pack some fields together into contexts
 * Migrate Arrays into classes with a meaning for each field
 * Move some methods to objects/aggregates